Maika Sivo

-Maika Sivo (born 3 October 1993) is a Fijian professional rugby league footballer who plays for the Leeds Rhinos in the Super League, and represents Fiji at international level.
+Maika Sivo (born 3 October 1993) is a Fijian professional rugby league footballer who plays as a er for the Leeds Rhinos in the Super League and for Fiji at international level.

+He has previously played for the Parramatta Eels in the NRL, Fiji 9s at international level and the NSW Residents side at representative level.

 Background

 Sivo grew up in Momi Bay, Fiji and played rugby union until 2014 when he was 22.

-Sivo first played rugby league for the Gundagai Tigers in 2015 before playing for St. Mary's in the Ron Massey Cup.
-He then moved to the Mounties signing with their NSW Cup team in 2016, scoring 35 tries.
+Sivo first played rugby league for the Gundagai Tigers in 2015 before playing for Mounties in the Sydney Shield in 2016.
+He then moved to St Mary's Saints signing with their Ron Massey Cup team in 2017, Where he scored 18 tries in 9 games, before he got the call up into the Penrith Panthers reserve grade team for the remainder of the season and he had success as they won the NSW Cup and the National final against the PNG Hunters on NRL Grand Final Day.

 Sivo signed with the Penrith Panthers until the end of the 2018 season, scoring 12 tries in his first season with the club's lower grade.
 In 2018, he signed a two-year deal with the Parramatta Eels.
 In 2024, Sivo was granted an immediate release from his contract.